Xevrac/xevrac/resources/markdown/about.md

 My alias is xevrac, xev for short.
-Telecomm. & Network Technician by day.
-Husband, father and gamer by night -
+Systems Administrator and Solutions Architect.
+Add a sprinkle of webapp development on top with a dash of gaming -